maxgray7-dev/RecipeBook/README.md

 # user-experience

 ### Ideal User
-- The ideal user can be anyone who knows how to cook and enjoys cooking.
+- The ideal user is the one who cooks often and prefer to keep records of his favourite recipies in one place.
+Also to try new recipies that can be published in the same place.
-- This can be ideal tool for someone who like try new favourite recipes and wants it easy to reach.
+- This can be ideal tool for someone who likes trying new interesting recipes, adding his own recipies here in the same place and find everything he needs.
 - Can be espesially interesting for people with strict diet plans, such as vegeterians, vegans, pescaterians etc. This is because people can add their favorite recipes and can always get an access to them as soon as they have an internet.
 - It can be also interesting to those who like to share some great recipies with others.